vanus-labs/docs/content/user-guides/connector-guides/source/cloudevents/setup.md

 ## Supported Events

-The CloudEvents source supports different kind of events structured in the CloudEvent specification
+The CloudEvents source supports different kind of events structured in the [CloudEvent specification](https://github.com/cloudevents/spec).

 ### Cloud Events Specification

+A typical CloudEvent consists of a set of required and optional attributes, which are defined by the [CloudEvent specification](https://github.com/cloudevents/spec).
+Here's an example of what a CloudEvent in JSON might look like:

 ```json
 {